cmark0v/linux_hax/linuxhax.rst

 shells:
 -------

 - ``bash`` - common, youre prob on it. "bourne again shell" whatever that means
 - ``csh`` - different, advanced too - C shell
 - ``tcsh`` - mac uses it? freebsd? its good too
 - ``zsh`` - another shell that some nerds are all about, like the previous 2
 - ``sh`` - the most simple bare bones one used when there is nothing else in some broke-ass embedded system or something, no tab to complete, no features, you run it because its always there on every system, common hack entrypoint to spawn a shell in a priv upgrade or somesort of remote code exe sploit
+- ``git-shell`` - restrictive shell for the git user when hosting a git repo. prevents logins but can make scripts available for interactive session over ssh.

 env vars:
 ---------

 The shell has a namespace of variables called environment variables. many settings for the shell and for other programs you run are set by these variables.
 These settings tend to be preferences and other things that tend to be seldom changed by the same user in the same machine.
 Or for situations where the command line syntax used at call cant be changed for one reason or another.

 type ``env`` to see them all. ``echo $VAR`` to see VAR. ``export VAR=sgfsgs`` to set VAR to sgfsgs for your session. setting ``VAR=5 someprogram``, will modify VAR in the context of that single line running someprogram.